 Rancho Dominguez, also known as East Compton, is an area with a rich history in the development of Los Angeles.
 It is located between north Long Beach and Carson.
-Warehouses and trucking concerns dominate the area now, although in the past, it was an area of some of the first Spanish settlement in Los Angeles.
+Warehouses and trucking concerns dominate the area now, although in the past, it was an agricultural area where some of the first Spanish settled in Los Angeles.

-Rancho Dominguez is mainly patrolled by the Los Angeles Sheriff’s Department, however the Lynnwood Sheriff’s Department patrols the eastern section of Rancho Dominguez.
+Rancho Dominguez is mainly patrolled by the Los Angeles Sheriff’s Department, however the Lynwood Sheriff’s Department patrols the eastern section of Rancho Dominguez.
+Much of Rancho Dominguez consists of warehouses and textile factories, although there certainly are homes, condominiums, apartments and smaller stores, too.

-The types of cases that we see arising out of this mostly industrial area are domestic violence matters, drug sales, occasionally a DUI and prostitution matters.
+The types of cases that we see arising out of this mostly industrial area are domestic violence matters, shoplifting, drug sales, occasionally a DUI and prostitution matters.
 It is an area with very few homes, but quite a bit of traffic passing through.
-For this reason, there are DUI’s, drug sales and prostitution matters, especially along Atlantic Avenue, which can be a bee-hive of all types of illegal activity.
+For this reason, there are DUI’s, drug sales and prostitution matters, especially along Long Beach Boulevard and, less so along Atlantic Avenue, which can be a bee-hive of all types of illegal activity.
+Human trafficking has been suspected to take place along these two streets.

-In the prostitution cases that we have seen in this area, it is always a sting operation using police decoys posing as prostitutes and wearing a wire transmitter to a nearby police officer monitoring the situation.
-Usually, the prostitution will wave down a passing motorist who circles back to pull alongside the curb and talk with the decoy.
-The decoy then usually directs the “john” to a nearby hotel, where the man is instructed to meet her up in a nearby room.
-Just as he heads up the stairs to the room, police surround the suspect and arrest him.
+In the prostitution cases that we have seen in this area, it is usually in the form of a sting operation using police decoys posing as prostitutes and wearing a wire transmitter to a nearby police officer monitoring the situation.
+Usually, the prostitutes will wave down a passing motorist who circles back to pull alongside the curb and talk with the decoy.

-DUI arrests usually are not so dramatic, but are common in this area, especially if police are in the area and on the lookout of other activity anyways.
+DUI arrests usually are not so dramatic, but are common in this area, especially along the 91 Freeway heading westbound (south of Rancho Dominguez) if police are in the area and on the lookout of other activity anyways.

 For more information about the about common cases that one might face if arrested in this city, click on the following articles: